Ryan McDonagh: Tampa Bay Lightning (2018–2022)

-On February 26, 2018, McDonagh was traded (along with J. T. Miller) to the Tampa Bay Lightning in exchange for Libor Hájek, Brett Howden, Vladislav Namestnikov, a first-round pick in the 2018 NHL Entry Draft, and a conditional second-round pick in the 2019 NHL Entry Draft.
-The trade followed weeks of trade rumors fueled by a team letter to Rangers fans on February 8, 2018, announcing a rebuild.
-On April 18, 2018, McDonagh played in his 100th career NHL playoff game.
+On February 26, 2018, McDonagh was traded (along with J. T. Miller) to the Tampa Bay Lightning in exchange for Libor Hájek, Brett Howden, Vladislav Namestnikov, a first-round pick in the 2018 NHL entry draft, and a conditional second-round pick in the 2019 NHL entry draft.
+The trade followed weeks of trade rumors fueled by a team letter to Rangers fans on February 8, announcing a rebuild.
+On April 18, McDonagh played in his 100th career NHL playoff game.

 On June 1, 2018, Ryan McDonagh signed a seven-year, $47.25 million contract extension with the Lightning.
-During the 2018–19 season, McDonagh would enjoy the best offensive season of his career, scoring 9 goals and 46 points during his first full-season in Tampa Bay, finishing 8th in Norris Trophy voting.
+During the 2018–19 season, McDonagh would enjoy the best offensive season of his career, playing all 82 games and scoring 9 goals and 46 points during his first full-season in Tampa Bay, finishing 8th in Norris Trophy voting.
 However, McDonagh was held pointless in Tampa Bay's first-round upset loss to the Columbus Blue Jackets.

 In the 2019–20 season, McDonagh embraced his role, along with his defensive partner Erik Černák, as Tampa Bay's shutdown defensive pairing.
 During the 2020 Stanley Cup playoffs, McDonagh would return to the Stanley Cup Finals for the first time since 2014, while he was a member of the Rangers.
 This time, the Lightning emerged victorious, winning McDonagh his first Stanley Cup championship.

 McDonagh continued his role as one of Tampa Bay's shutdown defenders in the COVID-delayed 2020–21 season.
 On June 8, 2021, McDonagh played in his 150th Stanley Cup playoff game against the Carolina Hurricanes.
 The Lightning would go on to repeat as champions in 2021, winning McDonagh his second-consecutive championship.
 McDonagh led all skaters in plus–minus at +18 during the 2021 Stanley Cup playoffs.

-Nashville Predators (2022–present)
+Nashville Predators (2022–2024)

 On July 3, 2022, McDonagh was traded to the Nashville Predators in exchange for defenseman Philippe Myers and forward Grant Mismash.

+Return to Tampa Bay (2024–present)

+After two seasons in Nashville, McDonagh was re-acquired by the Lightning on May 21, 2024, in exchange for a second-round pick in 2025 and a seventh-round pick in 2024.

+During the 2024–25 season on March 27, 2025, McDonagh played his 1,000th NHL game.